 Right after engineering school, I began my career with McNaughton-McKay and have been here ever since.
 Over the last 28 years, I’ve worked throughout the organization: sales, engineering, general management and now, in my current role as Vice President of Information Technology.
 As the VP of IT, I oversee all ties between operation processes and technology, including everything from general IT and business systems to data networks, electronic data interchange (EDI) and business process management.

-Cost and reliability - two simple words that are a very big deal to me.
-So much of our business is going electronic, and as we invest in the resources to support this shift, the competitive price of the IDX is a key factor.
-The IDX has been so reliable over the last decade that it’s mostly invisible to us, just the way we like it.
-The IDX seamlessly handles our EDI business transactions with little to no human intervention, and alerts us about potential errors before it becomes a major issue.
+Cost and reliability – two simple words that are a very big deal to me.
+So much of our business is going electronic, and as we invest in the resources to support this shift, the competitive price of the IDEA Exchange is a key factor.
+Exchange has been so reliable over the last decade that it’s mostly invisible to us, just the way we like it.
+Exchange seamlessly handles our EDI business transactions with little to no human intervention, and alerts us about potential errors before it becomes a major issue.

 How EDI influences his operations: